top of page

 Investigations

-At Glotfelty PLLC, our attorneys are also former federal investigators who have led and supported complex investigations in the public and private sectors.
+At Glotfelty PLLC, our attorneys Thaddeus Glotfelty and Jessica Reilly, are also former federal investigators who have led and supported complex federal investigations in the public and private sectors.
 Trained at the Federal Law Enforcement Training Center (FLETC) and within multiple federal Offices of the Inspector General, we bring first-hand experience conducting internal and federal investigations that meet federal quality, evidentiary, and procedural standards.

-Our federal investigations practice spans the full lifecycle of enforcement, from internal whistleblower complaints, Inspector General investigations, and False Claims Act and other Department of Justice enforcement actions.
+Our federal investigations practice spans the full lifecycle of enforcement and covers internal whistleblower complaints, Inspector General investigations, False Claims Act investigations, and other Department of Justice enforcement actions.

 Internal investigations may have high stakes and be deeply sensitive.
 Allegations may involve senior leadership, financial misconduct, retaliation, or ethical violations and can expose an organization to legal, operational, and reputational risk.
 Our firm helps clients address these matters discreetly and effectively.
 Our investigations are conducted under applicable attorney-client privileges, work-product doctrines, and strict confidentiality, providing additional security to our clients.

 We help ensure issues are identified, documented, and resolved before they escalate into enforcement actions, litigation, or public exposure.
-When internal complaints go unheard, the complainant may turn to outside avenues, such as the media, lawsuits, or government agencies.
-Unaddressed complaints may amplify your risks and undermine workplace trust.
+When internal complaints go unheard, not only is workplace trust undermined, but the complainant may turn to outside avenues, such as the media, private lawsuits, or government agencies.

 Federal Investigations & Government Enforcement Actions